Your dog is packing on some extra pounds. Don't worry, they can be an ideal body weight again with a little bit of extra effort on your part.

 Start small – even if your pet is reluctant to exercise, even walking out to the mailbox and back can add up.
 Increase how long and how frequently you exercise your dog over time.

-Reach out to your veterinarian if you're unsure if your pet's exercise amount/difficult is the right amount.
+Reach out to your veterinarian if you're unsure if your pet's exercise is the right difficulty or amount.

 Once you hit that goal weight, don’t slip back into old habits – keep your dog at an ideal body weight!
 This will decrease the risk of certain lifelong diseases.
 Remember, you should be able to feel Fido’s ribs!